The Chicken Church in Java: Everything you Need to Know!

 In the early 2000s, the Chicken Church (or Gereja Ayam, as it is called in Indonesian) stood abandoned.

-Quarter-finished (maybe not even) and more creepy than holy, Alamsjah creation was a popular hangout spot for punks, trouble-makers, and aspiring graffiti masters.
+Quarter-finished and more creepy than holy, Alamsjah creation was a popular hangout spot for punks, trouble-makers, and aspiring graffiti artists.

 But a church that looks like a chicken attracts attention far and wide.
 Backpackers have a way of finding out about weird places like Gereja Ayam.
 Local tourists would also hop over to explore the abandoned unfinished temple.